Gain engineering and atom lasing in a topological edge state in synthetic dimensions: Results

-Figure \ref{Fig.2} shows the site occupancies $N_4$, $N_3$ and $N_2$ as well as the number of Bose-condensed atoms $N_{4c}$, $N_{3c}$, and $N_{2c}$, measured at three different $t=\tau/\tau_{\rm full}$ (see Extended Data Table \ref{ExtTbl1}).
-Figure \ref{Fig.2}a shows the early stage $t = 0.3$ where atoms almost localize in the site 4.
-By choosing different values of $t$, the atoms can be transferred to the site 2 (Fig. \ref{Fig.2}c) or in between the two sites as in Fig. \ref{Fig.2}b.
-The success of the ``STIRAP'' between the sites 4 and 2 indicates the coherent superposition is maintained during the process.
-In the third (fourth) row of Fig.~\ref{Fig.2}, we plot the number of atoms (Bose-condensed atoms) in sites 4 versus site 2 normalized by the total number of atoms (Bose-condensed atoms) for each performed experiment.
-Although there is large fluctuation in the value of $N_2$ and $N_4$ ($N_{2c}$ and $N_{4c}$), the experimental results lie along the line $N_4 + N_2 = N$ and $N_{4c} + N_{2c} = N_c$.
-Here, $N$ is the total number of observed atoms, and $N_c$ is the total number of atoms in the condensate.
+Figure \ref{Fig.2} shows the site occupancies $N_4$, $N_3$ and $N_2$ as well as the number of Bose-condensed atoms $N_{4c}$, $N_{3c}$, and $N_{2c}$, measured at three different $\Omega_1/\Omega_2$ (see Methods).
+Figure \ref{Fig.2} \textbf{a,b,c} shows the case of $\Omega_1/\Omega_2 = 19.27$ where atoms almost localize in the site 4.
+By choosing different values of $\Omega_1/\Omega_2$, the atoms can be transferred to the site 2 (Fig. \ref{Fig.2} \textbf{g,h,i}) or in between the two sites as in Fig. \ref{Fig.2} \textbf{d,e,f}.
+The success of the STIRAP between the sites 4 and 2 indicates the coherent superposition is maintained during the process.
+In the Fig.~\ref{Fig.2} \textbf{b,e,h}, we plot the number of atoms (Bose-condensed atoms) in sites 2 and 4 versus site 3 normalized by the total number of atoms (Bose-condensed atoms) for each performed experiment.
 The absence of particles in the intermediate state $N_3$ is the indication that the atoms are in the dark state.
 Small but nonzero $N_3$ is caused by the deviation of the microwave frequencies from the resonances.

+We note that the dark state where the condensate is formed is not the ground state of the lattice.
+This formation of BEC at an excited state can be understood by the difference of the critical temperatures; among the three dressed states, the dark state had most thermal atoms and thus has the highest BEC transition temperature, resulting in preferred formation of the BEC.